 Gossips do happen in workplaces.
 It’s important to know why someone gossips and acts on it at the right time before it becomes toxic affecting the workplace.

 5 Key Reasons Why Someone Gossips

 A person who doesn’t feel positive about oneself judges others negatively to feel better.

-People who envy other person’s growth, success, popularity or lifestyle gossip to hurt the person and get a temporary good feeling.
+People who envy another person’s growth, success, popularity, or lifestyle gossip to hurt the person and get a temporary good feeling.

 To gain attention

 A person craves to be the center of attraction by spreading malicious stories.

 To get a sense of connection and intimacy